-If you want to win the fight against the fluoridationists and put an end to forced-fluoridation, here is a list of strategies which may help.
+If you want to win the fight against the fluoridationists and put an end to forced fluoridation, i.e. the artificial fluoridation of public water supplies, here is a list of strategies which may help.
 Most people won’t be able to do all of these things, including me, so do what you can and try to focus on what you think will be most effective.

 - 1. Join, or start, a local campaign